-The summary consolidated financial data as of September 30, 2004 and for the nine-month periods ended September 30, 2003 and 2004 are derived from the unaudited consolidated financial statements that appear in this prospectus.
-The summary consolidated financial data for the years ended December 31, 2001, 2002 and 2003 are derived from the audited consolidated financial statements that appear in this prospectus.
+The summary consolidated financial data for the years ended December 31, 2002, 2003 and 2004 are derived from the audited consolidated financial statements that appear in this prospectus.

-The pro forma statement of operations data combines the consolidated historical statements of operations of Perficient and of the acquired businesses of Genisys Consulting, Inc., or Genisys, Meritage Technologies, Inc., or Meritage, and ZettaWorks LLC, or ZettaWorks, as if the Genisys, Meritage and ZettaWorks acquisitions had been completed on January 1, 2003.
+The pro forma statement of operations data combines the consolidated historical statements of operations of Perficient and of the acquired businesses of Genisys Consulting, Inc., or Genisys, Meritage Technologies, Inc., or Meritage, and ZettaWorks LLC, or ZettaWorks, as if the Genisys, Meritage and ZettaWorks acquisitions had been completed on January 1, 2004.
 The historical results presented are not necessarily indicative of future results.
 The pro forma statement of operations data and pro forma balance sheet data excludes the assets and liabilities of ZettaWorks Australia Pty.
 Ltd., a wholly owned subsidiary of ZettaWorks, that we did not acquire when we acquired the business of ZettaWorks.
-The pro forma balance sheet data combines the historical balance sheets as if the ZettaWorks acquisition had been completed on September 30, 2004.
-The as adjusted balance sheet data gives effect upon the closing of this offering to the sale o 4,250,000 shares of common stock, after deducting underwriting discounts and commissions and estimated offering expenses, and application of estimated net proceeds.
+The as adjusted balance sheet data gives effect upon the closing of this offering to the sale of 4,250,000 shares of common stock, after deducting underwriting discounts and commissions and estimated offering expenses, and application of estimated new proceeds.
 The pro forma as adjusted consolidated statement of operations data presented eliminates interest expense related to the acquisition line of credit we have with Silicon Valley Bank, which is being repaid with a portion of the net proceeds from this offering, and includes in the computation of earnings per share that number of shares issued in this offering from which we will use the proceeds, net of underwriting discounts and commissions and estimated offering expenses, to repay that line of credit.

-The financial data presented are not directly comparable between periods as a result of the acquisitions of Genisys and Meritage in the nine months ended September 30, 2004 and the acquisitions of Javelin Solutions, Inc., or Javelin, and Primary Webworks, Inc. d/b/a Vertecon, Inc., or Vertecon, in 2002.
-Revenue and cost of revenue are not directly comparable between periods because revenue and cost of revenue for 2001 are shown net of project related expenses, consisting of reimbursable expenses and other project related expenses.
-Revenue and cost of revenue were not reclassified for periods ending on or before December 31, 2001 because it was impractical for the individual reimbursable expenses and other project related expenses to be reasonably identified.
-The characterization of project related expenses for 2001 has no effect on periods beginning after December 31, 2001.
-In addition, stock compensation expense has been reclassified as part of selling, general and administrative expense for purposes of this presentation.
+The financial data presented are not directly comparable between periods as a result of the acquisitions of Genisys, Meritage and ZettaWorks in 2004 and the acquisitions of Javelin Solutions, Inc., or Javelin, and Primary Webworks, Inc. d/b/a Vertecon, Inc., or Vertecon, in 2002.
+Stock compensation expense has been reclassified as part of selling, general and administrative expense for purposes of this presentation.